For Patients & Visitors

 - After touching a patient's surroundings

-Patients and visitors are encouraged to also perform hand hygiene frequently.
-You will find hand rub available in high traffic areas throughout the hospital.
+Patients and consumers are encouraged to perform hand hygiene frequently.
+You will find alcohol-based hand rub available in throughout the hospital.

 Based on clinical staff employed at Monash House Private Hospital compared to national compliance.
 Reference Hand Hygiene Australia 2020

-Additional strategies have been implemented at MHPH in response to COVID-19 in line with recommendations from both Federal and State health authority regulations.
-This includes:
+Additional strategies have been implemented at MHPH in response to COVID-19 in line with recommendations from both Federal and State health authority regulations:

-- Increased screening measures commencing during the pre-admission stage
+- Increased screening measures commencing during pre-admission and admission

-- Having a screening clerk at hospital entrance conducting temperature checks, surveying and documenting all people coming in to the hospital for traceability if required
+- Having a screening clerk at hospital entrance conducting temperature checks, surveying and documenting all people coming in to the hospital for traceability purposes

 - Social distancing and signage

-- Development of policies and procedures and action plans
+- Development of policies and procedures and pandemic action plans